Next: , Previous: , Up: Advanced Features [Contents][Index]

 When applied to a single cell, this command displays in the echo area any formula error or printer error that occurred during recalculation/reprinting (ses-recalculate-cell).
 You can use this to undo the effect of t.

 When a printer function signals an error, the fallback printer ses-prin1 is substituted.
-This is useful when your column printer is numeric-only and you use a string as a cell value.
-Note that the standard default printer is ‘"%.7g"’ which is numeric-only, so cells that are empty of contain strings will use the fallback printer. c on such cells will display “Format specifier doesn’t match argument type”.
+This is useful when your printer is numeric-only and you use a string as a cell value.
+Note that the standard default printer is ‘"%.7g"’ which is numeric-only, so cells for which the standard default printer applies, and that are not empty and do not contain a number will use the fallback printer ses-prin1, for instance cells that contain strings will do that. c on such cells will display “Format specifier doesn’t match argument type”.